Pilot · Author · Builder

 Dispatches from the intersection of AI, Bitcoin, and emerging technology.
 Written at altitude — clarity above the noise.

-The Licensed Frontier: How "AI for Everyone" Became an Access Tier — Without a Conspiracy AI The Seer and the Builder: Two Kinds of Creative Genius Philosophy The Rage and the Release: What 'Do Not Go Gentle' Actually Argues Philosophy One Subject, Many Windows: A Relativity Principle for Consciousness Philosophy Down to the Metal: First-Principles Thinking, and Knowing When to Use It Philosophy The Same Trade, Judged Twice: Why Bitcoin Provokes a Reaction the Yen Never Does Bitcoin What Gains From Disorder: Why Robustness Is Only the Middle Philosophy The Outsourced Check: How Framing Becomes Reality When No One Verifies It Alone Philosophy The Ladder You Are Standing On: A Self-Reliant Libertarianism, and the Honest Limits of It Philosophy The Other Road: Europe's AI Bet Is Not a Slower Chatbot — It Is a Different Map AI The Valley You Must Cross: Sacrifices That Pay, Sacrifices That Don't Philosophy The Damp Bowling Ball: Why the Blue Planet Is Drier Than It Looks Natural Science The Architecture of No One Bitcoin First the Content, Then the Work: The Order That Carries the Trust Model Bitcoin The Hoarder's Paradox: Why One Money Cannot Do Both Jobs Bitcoin Two Bets Against Hidden Structure: Riemann Meets P vs NP Natural Science The Doorless Room: Seven Thinkers on the Impossibility of Exit Philosophy Order Without a Ruler, in Nature: Four Thinkers, One Idea Natural Science Order Without a Ruler: The Case for Liberty, and Its Honest Limit Philosophy The Unproven Lock: Why Bitcoin's Security Is Engineering, Not Theorem Natural Science The Big Red Button: How One Act Cascades Into Everything The Cathedral Problem The Cathedral Problem: An Economy Built on Hard Money The Cathedral Problem You Are Mostly Trapped Energy: The Weight of Nothing Natural Science Let a Thousand Societies Bloom: Vitalik Buterin's Pluralism The New Architecture When the Dollar Becomes a Weapon: The Settlement Layer Strikes Back — Part 2 Bitcoin Money for Machines: The Agentic Economy — Part 1 Bitcoin The Universe Wants Something.
+The Night Watch: How Eighteen Minutes in Tanzania Recast Insomnia as Infrastructure Natural Science The Myth and the Migration: How Removing One Button Made Bitcoin Volatile, Made It Gold, and Sent Its Cash Job Elsewhere Bitcoin One Ring, Four Metals: What a Tree and a Human Share at the Level That Matters Natural Science Matter Was an Episode: What Becomes of the Quarks If the Proton Goes Natural Science The Hope Circuit: Fifty Years of Learned Helplessness — and the Reversal Its Own Discoverers Published Philosophy The Cycle Machine: Why the Curve Repeats, Why It Is Softening, and Who Holds the Dial Bitcoin The Blue Boom: Breaking the Light Barrier Without Breaking Physics Natural Science What the Price Is Made Of: Who Produces the Thing the Market Buys — and Why the Cycle Is Deforming Bitcoin The Physics of Conspiracies: Why Both Camps Are Wrong, and How to Actually Check Philosophy The Weight of Nothing: Why Your Body Is 99% Trapped Energy — and Where the Scale Itself Comes From Natural Science The Licensed Frontier: How "AI for Everyone" Became an Access Tier — Without a Conspiracy AI The Seer and the Builder: Two Kinds of Creative Genius Philosophy The Rage and the Release: What 'Do Not Go Gentle' Actually Argues Philosophy One Subject, Many Windows: A Relativity Principle for Consciousness Philosophy Down to the Metal: First-Principles Thinking, and Knowing When to Use It Philosophy The Same Trade, Judged Twice: Why Bitcoin Provokes a Reaction the Yen Never Does Bitcoin What Gains From Disorder: Why Robustness Is Only the Middle Philosophy The Outsourced Check: How Framing Becomes Reality When No One Verifies It Alone Philosophy The Ladder You Are Standing On: A Self-Reliant Libertarianism, and the Honest Limits of It Philosophy The Other Road: Europe's AI Bet Is Not a Slower Chatbot — It Is a Different Map AI The Valley You Must Cross: Sacrifices That Pay, Sacrifices That Don't Philosophy The Damp Bowling Ball: Why the Blue Planet Is Drier Than It Looks Natural Science The Architecture of No One Bitcoin First the Content, Then the Work: The Order That Carries the Trust Model Bitcoin The Hoarder's Paradox: Why One Money Cannot Do Both Jobs Bitcoin Two Bets Against Hidden Structure: Riemann Meets P vs NP Natural Science The Doorless Room: Seven Thinkers on the Impossibility of Exit Philosophy Order Without a Ruler, in Nature: Four Thinkers, One Idea Natural Science Order Without a Ruler: The Case for Liberty, and Its Honest Limit Philosophy The Unproven Lock: Why Bitcoin's Security Is Engineering, Not Theorem Natural Science The Big Red Button: How One Act Cascades Into Everything The Cathedral Problem The Cathedral Problem: An Economy Built on Hard Money The Cathedral Problem Let a Thousand Societies Bloom: Vitalik Buterin's Pluralism The New Architecture When the Dollar Becomes a Weapon: The Settlement Layer Strikes Back — Part 2 Bitcoin Money for Machines: The Agentic Economy — Part 1 Bitcoin The Universe Wants Something.
 Schopenhauer's Wager.
 Philosophy What Is Actually Fundamental?
 Two Answers, One Question.
 Natural Science The Real AI Risk Is Not Your Job AI The Immaterial Is Real.
 And That Changes Everything.
 Bitcoin The One Machine.
 And Who Builds It.
 Emerging Tech The Life of a Block: 82 Steps in 10 Minutes Bitcoin Without Proof of Work, 21 Million Is Just a Promise Bitcoin The Last Axiom.
 And What Replaces It.
 The New Architecture No Single Part Was New.
 The Architecture Was Everything.
 Bitcoin Why 21 Million?
 Reverse-Engineering Satoshi Bitcoin If Quantum Kills Bitcoin, It Has Already Killed Everything Else Bitcoin Three Shadows of the Same Object Bitcoin A Physicist From Cologne Built the Model That Now Runs Quantum Machines Quantum Wealth Is Energy.
 Everything Else Is Accounting.
 Bitcoin The AI Job Thesis Fails at Physics, Not Software AI

 Christian Evertz writes nonfiction at the intersection of political economy, cryptoeconomics, natural science, artificial intelligence, and political theory.
 He has spent twenty-six years as an airline captain — currently flying the Airbus A320 — a profession built on managing complex systems under real-world constraints, where decisions matter and ambiguity is not optional.